VolodymyrSemenov/piazza_tracker/README.md

 - Locate and select the extension folder.

 ## Notes:
-- Time tracking pauses when you switch tabs.
+- Time tracking pauses when you switches tabs, closes the tab, minimizes or closes the browser.
 Can be disabled by commenting out 68-76 in content_script.js.
-- Only tested in chrome.
+- Only tested in Chrome.
 - This extension exclusively monitors the duration of TA'd classes.

 ## Areas for Improvement: